chrispiro/deploy_plotly_app_on_gcp/README.md

 In this step we will see how to deploy the Dash application to App Engine, by defining the `app.yaml` file and using a flexible environment.
 The Flex environment allows our app to communicate with the other services in the GCP VPC (Virtual Private Cloud) network

-You can then run the following command in the terminal to deploy the application:
+Follow the documentation (https://cloud.google.com/appengine/docs/flexible/reference/app-yaml?tab=python) to fill the missing fields in the `app.yaml` file and then run the following command in the terminal to deploy the application:

 ```
 gcloud app deploy